 However, eating only vegetables is certainly a great way to cut back on unhealthy things like saturated fat found in meat.
 Also, increasing your fiber intake keeps you full for longer, meaning you’re less likely to reach for unhealthy snacks.

 Vegetarianism is considered quite healthy as you don’t lose out on the healthy nutrients you need.
-For example, getting your protein, which most people usually get from meat, is no problem as you can rely on legumes as a high protein food source.
+For example, getting your protein, which most people usually get from meat, is no problem as you can rely on nuts and seeds as a high protein food source.
+Items in this category rich in protein include chia seeds, sesame seeds, peanut butter, and seed butter.
 This is also true for veganism.

 However, the very important vitamin B12 can be a problem for vegans.
 It is responsible for making nerves, red blood cells, and DNA.
 This vitamin can be found in eggs and dairy, but not in vegetables.